1986 California Proposition 65: Controversy and abuse

 Abuse of enforcement lawsuits has also been a consistent theme of Proposition 65 opponents, who criticize the motives of citizen enforcers.
 Industry critics and corporate defense lawyers charge that Proposition 65 is "a clever and irritating mechanism used by litigious NGOs and others to publicly spank politically incorrect opponents ranging from the American gun industry to seafood retailers, etc." Critics also note that the majority of settlement money collected from businesses has been used to pay plaintiffs' attorney fees.
 Businesses paid over $14.58 million in attorney fees and costs in 2012, 71% of all settlement money paid.

 Because the law allows private citizens to sue and collect penalties from any business violating the law, lawyers and law firms have been criticized for using Proposition 65 to force monetary settlements out of Californian businesses.
 In the past the Attorney General's office has cited several instances of settlements where plaintiff attorneys received significant awards without providing for environmental benefit to the people of California, resulting in a requirement that the Attorney General's office must approve any pre-trial Proposition 65 settlement.

-Recent reform efforts
+Reform efforts

 In the 2013–14 session of the California State Assembly, a consensus bill, AB 227, introduced by Assemblyman Mike Gatto (D-Los Angeles), effectively offered to protect certain small companies in specified circumstances from the threat of citizen enforcement lawsuits, by providing them with a streamlined compliance procedure and limited penalties.
 The bill was passed unanimously, with support from Proposition 65 proponents and supporters, and was enacted on October 10, 2013.

-Following the success of AB 227, Gov. Jerry Brown announced on May 7, 2013, that his office plans to introduce a proposal to reform Proposition 65.
+Following the success of AB 227, Gov. Jerry Brown announced on May 7, 2013, that his office planned to introduce a proposal to reform Proposition 65.
 In 2017, Brown advocated for more reform to Prop 65 to reduce "frivolous shakedown lawsuits."